-We are currently in a period of heightened cleaning protocols.
 Touch surfaces of all electronics in shared or public locations should be frequently cleaned.
-Student and staff tablet or laptop devices that are shared should be turned off, cleaned, and disinfected between users.
-Keyboards of shared desktop computers should also be unplugged, cleaned, and disinfected between users.
-Staff and students assigned a take-home device should clean their device regularly.
+Student and staff tablet or laptop devices that are shared should be turned off and cleaned between users.
+Keyboards of shared desktop computers should also be unplugged can cleaned between users.
+Staff and students assigned a one-to-one e device should clean their device regularly.

 DO NOT use aerosol sprays, bleach, peroxide, solvents such as acetone, paint thinner, ammonia, or abrasive cleaners on any electronic device.